How Does an SSD Work? An In-Depth Look at Solid State Drives

 Many SSDs come with built-in encryption for security purposes.
 While this protects your data from unauthorized access, it also makes recovery more difficult if the encryption keys are lost or if the controller fails.

-Because SSDs operate using complex algorithms and proprietary firmware, traditional data recovery methods often don’t work.
+Because SSDs work using complex algorithms and proprietary firmware, traditional data recovery methods often don’t work.
 Specialized tools are required to access the NAND flash memory directly, which can be expensive and time-consuming.

 The Importance of Backups